Kotlin/kotlindl/docs/importing_keras_model.md

 preprocessing has been done to the images before training the model, needs to be done before running inference as well.

-In this case we only normalized the pixel values before training, and KotlinDL provides a convenient method to read an image srtaight into a normalized array, so you don't have to do it manually - `ImageConverter.toNormalizedFloatArray()`.
+In this case we only normalized the pixel values before training, and KotlinDL provides a convenient method to read an image straight into a normalized array, so you don't have to do it manually - `ImageConverter.toNormalizedFloatArray()`.

 ```kotlin
 val labelsMap = mapOf(